MicrosoftDocs/msix-docs/msix-src/msix-sdk/clickonce-msixcore.md

     * **File name**: *.msix
     * **Header name**: Content-Type
     * **Header value**: application/msix

+> [!NOTE]
+> AWS have some strict guidelines you will have to follow.
+For example, Bucket names are required to be unique and therefore if you are using the example above, you will need to change the Bucket name.

 ## Use the MSIX Core installer to build the ClickOnce application